-And in every single city of Judah he made high places to burn incense to other gods, and provoked to anger the LordORD God of his fathers.
+Then in every city in Judah he made high places to make offerings to other gods.
+So he provoked the Lord God of his fathers.

 — 2 Chronicles 28:25

 They were worshiping Jehovah through the calf; they weren’t worshiping the calf.
 And so the Bible makes it abundantly clear that idolatry is either the worshiping of images or pictures or statues—or the worship of the true God through or by means of images.
 Either one of them is equally idolatry.

 Why has the Western world been largely free from direct idolatry?